FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 In short, authentication is the process of a client proving that they are who they say they are to an external server so that they can access resources specific to them.
 Think of it like showing a passport to a customs agent to visit another country.
 In order to enter, you must present valid, verified proof from your country’s government that verifies you are who you say you are.
 Authorization workflows such as OAuth 2.0 make similar use of verified, trusted objects such as tokens, which are passed around between clients, authorization servers, and resource servers to prove that a user is who they say they are.
 Only once that proof is verified is the user allowed to access the resource they want, such as a bank account, social media homepage, or email.

 While it is possible to write your own authentication/authorization solutions, it is often best to use an open source tool or external service like FusionAuth with enterprise projects, as authorization servers are complex and require a decent amount of maintenance, and if you are not able to dedicate a good amount of developer hours and knowledge to maintaining your auth workflows, they can become easily exploited and result in data loss.
 You can also use an external 'identity provider', which is a way of authenticating users with an external trusted service such as Facebook, Google, Spotify, or (surprise!)
-FusionAuth, however, this is outside the scope of this tutorial.
+FusionAuth.
+However, this is outside the scope of this tutorial.

 ## What is Authorization?